National Security & Veterans

 Related Press Releases

-Legislation would move space-related Air and Army National Guard members under Space Force Washington, D.C. - U.S. Senators John Hickenlooper and Michael Bennet this week joined their colleagues in introducing the Space National Guard Establishment Act....
+Legislation would move Army and Air National Guard members with space duties under Space Force jurisdiction WASHINGTON – U.S. Senators John Hickenlooper and Michael Bennet recently joined a bipartisan group of Senate colleagues to reintroduce the Space National Guard...